-We may offer from time to time, in one or more series: American Depositary Shares ("ADSs"); ordinary shares; debt securities; warrants to purchase ADSs; and units consisting of two or more of these classes or series of securities.
-We may offer these securities in amounts, at prices and on terms determined at the time of offering.
-The specific plan of distribution for any securities. ordinary shares; debt securities; warrants to purchase ADSs; and units consisting of two or more of these classes or series of securities.
-We may offer these securities in amounts, at prices and on terms determined at the time of offering.
-The specific plan of distribution for any securities. debt securities; warrants to purchase ADSs; and units consisting of two or more of these classes or series of securities.
-We may offer these securities in amounts, at prices and on terms determined at the time of offering.
-The specific plan of distribution for any securities. warrants to purchase ADSs; and units consisting of two or more of these classes or series of securities.
-We may offer these securities in amounts, at prices and on terms determined at the time of offering.
-The specific plan of distribution for any securities. units consisting of two or more of these classes or series of securities.
-We may offer these securities in amounts, at prices and on terms determined at the time of offering.
-The specific plan of distribution for any securities.
-We may offer these securities in amounts, at prices and on terms determined at the time of offering.
-The specific plan of distribution for any securities to be offered will be provided in a prospectus supplement.
-If we use agents, underwriters or dealers to sell these securities, a prospectus supplement will nam them and describe their compensation.
-The specific terms of any securities to be offered will be described in a supplement to this prospectus.
-This prospectus may not be used to sell securities unless accompanied by a prospectus supplement.
+We may offer from time to time, in one or more series:

+American Depositary Shares ("ADSs");

+• ordinary shares; debt securities; • warrants to purchase ADSs; and units consisting of two or more of these classes or series of securities. offer these securities in amounts, at prices and on terms determined at the time of offering.
+The specific plan of distribution for any securities to be offered will prospectus supplement.
+If we use agents, underwriters or dealers to sell these securities, a prospectus supplement will name them and describe their prospectus suppl ns of any securities to be offered will be described in a supplement to this prospectus.
+This prospectus may not be used to sell securities unless accompanied by a tement.
 The prospectus supplement may also add, update or change information contained in this prospectus.
-You should read this prospectus and any prospectus supplement, together with additional information described under the heading "Where You Can Find More Information," before you make an investment decision.
-Our ADSs are quoted on the Nasdaq Capital Market under the symbol "BLRX."
-On August 8, 2012, the closing price of our ADSs on the Nasdaq Capital Market was US\$2.69 per ADS.
-Our ordinary shares currently trade on the Tel Aviv Stock Exchange under the symbol "BLRX."
-On August 8, 2012, the last reported sale price of ordinary shares was NIS 1.10, or \$0.28 per share (based on the exchange rate reported by the Bank of Israel on such date).
-Investing in our securities involves a high degree of risk.
-See "Risk Factors" contained in the applicable prospectus supplement or the documents we incorporate by reference in this prospectus to read about factors you should consider before investing in our securities.
-Neither the U.S. Securities and Exchange Commission, the Israel Securities Authority nor any state or other foreign securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
+You should read this prospectus and any prospectus either with additional information described under the heading "Where You Can Find More Information," before you make an investment decision.
+Our AD US\$2.69 per AD OSs are quoted on the Nasdaq Capital Market under the symbol "BLRX."
+On August 8, 2012, the closing price of our ADSs on the Nasdaq Capital Market was OS. linary shares currently trade on the Tel Aviv Stock Exchange under the symbol "BLRX."
+On August 8, 2012, the last reported sale price of our ordinary shares \$0.28 per share (based on the exchange rate reported by the Bank of Israel on such date). incorporate by Neither ng in our securities involves a high degree of risk.
+See "Risk Factors" contained in the applicable prospectus supplement or the documents we reference in this prospectus to read about factors you should consider before investing in our securities.
+The U.S. Securities and Exchange Commission, the Israel Securities Authority nor any state or other foreign securities commission has approved or these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.